bsearchinger/ADNI/README.md

 !["Amyloid Beta Holdout Predictions"](figures/stage1_table.png)

-### Stage 2 - Image Processing

 ### Stage 2 - Modeling Alzheimer's Disease Conversion Probabilities

-The iPython notebooks `MRI_Ensemble` and `PET_Ensemble` each use a 9 layer 2D CNNs to classify patients in the training set as either cognitively normal (CN) or Alzheimer's disease (AD).
+The iPython notebooks `MRI_Ensemble` and `PET_Ensemble` each use a 9 layer 2D CNN to classify patients in the training set as either cognitively normal (CN) or Alzheimer's disease (AD).
 They consider MRI and tau PET scans separately, to later ensemble together.

 Each model uses 10 coronal central brain slices to ultimately classify patients as CN or AD.
 This means there are 10 models for each modality each corresponding to a specific slice.
 These slices are preconfigured, and whole brain scan Nifti files should be placed into the correct directories without modifications.

 A validation split of 10% of the training dataset is automatically computed.
 Then, for each slice, models are trained using 5 fold cross-validation.
 The fold with the highest validation accuracy is retained and saved into the corresponding directory, noted above.

 If only replication is desired, then it's not advisable to retrain all models as the process is time consuming.
 However, the code is all designed to be parallelized, so access to a computing cluster significantly increases computation speed.
 Whether or not the models are retrained, the script then serially loads in each model for holdout prediction.
-Each of the n image files in the holdout set are then run through each model, yielding n softmax regression probabilities of patients belonging in the AD group.
-This is repeated 10 times, once for each slice, yielding a n x 10 matrix of predictions.
-This is distilled into a boolean n x 1 vector using the rule average(P(1)) \>= .4, that is average of all softmax probabilities of AD across all 10 slices greater than 40%.
+Each of the $n$ image files in the holdout set are then run through each model, yielding $n$ softmax regression probabilities of patients belonging in the AD group.
+This is repeated 10 times, once for each slice, yielding a $n$ x 10 matrix of predictions.
+This is distilled into a boolean $n$ x 1 vector using the rule average(P(1)) \>= .4, that is average of all softmax probabilities of AD across all 10 slices greater than 40%.

-The n image files are actually comprised of multiple observations of m \< n patients.
+The $n$ image files are actually comprised of multiple observations of $m$ \< $n$ patients.
 This approach maximizes the amount of information available for each patient, but the number of scans per patient are not consistent between patients.
-The n x 1 boolean vector is then compressed into an m x 1 numeric vector by simply averaging the prediction labels for each patient.
+The $n$ x 1 boolean vector is then compressed into an $m$ x 1 numeric vector by simply averaging the prediction labels for each patient.
 These results are then saved in the `processed_data` directory by default.

 Note that the steps laid out above are for a single modality, that is either PET or MRI.
 While these steps are the same, they must be run twice--once for each modality.